-Jesus didn’t die spiritually; He didn’t lose the Holy Ghost until He gave up the Ghost.
+Jesus didn’t die spiritually; He didn’t lose His physical life until He gave up the Ghost.
 This occurrence on the cross was not “God the Father” turning His face from “God the Son.”
 It was God (Jesus) speaking into fulfillment that which He inspired David to prophesy.

 Psalms 22:20-31 Deliver my soul from the sword; my darling from the power of the dog.
 Save me from the lion’s mouth: for thou hast heard me from the horns of the unicorns.
 I will declare thy name unto my brethren: in the midst of the congregation will I praise thee.
 Ye that fear the LORD, praise him; all ye the seed of Jacob, glorify him; and fear him, all ye the seed of Israel.
 For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him; but when he cried unto him, he heard.
 My praise shall be of thee in the great congregation: I will pay my vows before them that fear him.
 The meek shall eat and be satisfied: they shall praise the LORD that seek him: your heart shall live for ever.
 All the ends of the world shall remember and turn unto the LORD: and all the kindreds of the nations shall worship before thee.
 For the kingdom is the LORD’S: and he is the governor among the nations.
 All they that be fat upon earth shall eat and worship: all they that go down to the dust shall bow before him: and none can keep alive his own soul.
 A seed shall serve him; it shall be accounted to the Lord for a generation.
 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.